Parental leave

 Returning to work

-Two weeks before you are scheduled to return to work, contact your supervisor to discuss your department’s return-to-work process.
+Two weeks before you are scheduled to return to work, contact your manager to discuss your department’s return-to-work process.

 To help with your transition back to work, UW WorkLife offers information on child care options and University lactation stations.